John C. Reilly: 2012–present: Blockbuster films

 In 2014, Reilly narrated the nature documentary Bears.
 He played Nova Corps corpsman Rhomann Dey in the Marvel Studios film Guardians of the Galaxy, released in August 2014.
 Reilly began co-starring in the animated television series Stone Quackers on FXX in January 2015.
 In addition to voicing the inept police officer Barry, Reilly also executive produced the series.
 2015 saw him appear in five films: the drama Entertainment; Yorgos Lanthimos' comedy-drama The Lobster as Robert, a man with a lisp who is given 45 days to find a romantic partner or otherwise be turned into an animal; the fantasy horror Tale of Tales, in which he played a king who tries to conceive a child with his queen–played by Salma Hayek–through an unconventional method, and the English dub of the Studio Ghibli animated film When Marnie Was There.
 Reilly also starred in and co-wrote the television special Bagboy, reprising his role as Dr. Steve Brule in a fictional television pilot for a sitcom created by Brule.
 It aired on February 21, 2015, with Vanity Fair writer Melissa Locker saying "If you get it, the show is knockout hilarious, but truthfully, it is not for everyone and Reilly is O.K. with that."

-Reilly voiced a sheep in the ensemble cast of the computer-animated musical comedy Sing, which was released in December 2016.
+Reilly voiced a sheep in the ensemble cast of the animated musical comedy Sing, which was released in December 2016.
 Reilly appeared in the 2017 monster film reboot Kong: Skull Island, as Hank Marlow, a World War II lieutenant who has spent 28 years stranded on the titular island.
 The actor, who described his character as "essentially a love-letter to Chicago", was singled out for praise for his performance out of what is generally considered to be an underwhelming ensemble cast.
 Film critic Matt Zoller Seitz noted that Reilly "steals the film instantly and never gives it back" in playing the "wisecracking castaway", and Owen Gleiberman praised his performance for being "terrifically dry and sly" in what could have been a cliché character.

 Reilly co-starred with Steve Coogan in the 2018 biopic Stan & Ollie about the comic double act Laurel and Hardy, with Reilly portraying Oliver Hardy and Coogan Stan Laurel.
 Also that year, he played hitman Eli Sisters in The Sisters Brothers, based on the Patrick deWitt Western novel, with Joaquin Phoenix co-starring as his brother Charlie, Jacques Audiard directing, and Reilly as a producer.
 Reilly himself optioned the rights in 2011, and production took place in the summer of 2017.
 In 2018, Reilly played Dr. Watson in a comedic adaptation of the Sherlock Holmes stories, Holmes & Watson; Will Ferrell played Holmes.
-In the same year, Reilly reprised his role as Wreck-It Ralph in Ralph Breaks the Internet.
+In the same year, Reilly reprised his role as Wreck-It Ralph in Ralph Breaks the Internet, and again in 2023 for Disney's centenary short film Once Upon a Studio.

 He made an uncredited cameo appearance as Munsters star Fred Gwynne in Paul Thomas Anderson's Licorice Pizza (2021).